prachie6157/prachie6157/README.md

 ### Hello there! 👋
-My name is Prachi .
 A student currently pursuing Computer science Engineering.
 <br><br>
-I am always ready to have new experiences and learn new things.
-I am a artist, website designer and developer. <br>I love art and always try to show unique views to the audience through my design.
+Always ready to have new experiences and learn new things.
+A artist, website designer and developer. <br>Love art and always try to show unique views to the audience through my design.
 If you're want more detailed information about me, check out my website!

 - Linkedin: [Prachi Goje](https://www.linkedin.com/in/prachi-goje-368837208/)
 - Instagram: [@iampra6157](https://www.instagram.com/iampra6157/)